 - When first going over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working as it should be and heating your home’s air.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
+This can lead to broken blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to the designed specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure as needed to restore these elements to the designed specifications.

 Shift the thermostat to “on” from “auto” to force the fan to function.
-If the fan comes on, power is working correctly, but if it doesn’t, your furnace may not be getting power.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Functioning Properly?

-All furnaces have a power switch (similar to a light switch) either on the furnace or on a wall close by.
+All furnaces have a power switch (similar to a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage